Kicksecure/sdwdate-gui/README.md

 # Sdwdate Monitor #

-sdwdate-gui is a systray icon monitor for sdwdate: checks sdwdate's status and modify the tray icon accordingly.
+sdwdate-gui is a systray icon monitor for sdwdate: checks sdwdate's status and modifies the tray icon accordingly.
 In addition, it allows the user to restart sdwdate and view the log.

 ## How to install `sdwdate-gui` using apt-get ##